guertinlab/Nascent_RNA_Methods/README.md

 PE1_post_rDNA=$(wc -l ${name}_PE1.rDNA.fastq | awk '{print $1/4}')
 ```

+Should we echo these QC metrics and/or save them somewhere?
 rRNA alignment rate (does not account for low genome alignment rates, so this can be artifically low if the concordant alignment rates are low)
 If concodarnt alignmnet rate are low this supercedes rDNA alignment rate and multiplying by the inverse of the concordant alignment rate gives a better approximation of rDNA alignment rate
 ```